thebel1/thgpio/README.md

 Video: https://youtu.be/YjSxgKr7gZg

-Branch charDev allows controlling the FanShim fan using commands redirected into a character device.
+Branch charDev allows controlling the FanShim using commands redirected into a character device.

 Video: https://youtu.be/Ri1py3AzIsU?t=107